 A Cockatiel’s Diet

-Feeding cockatiels various plants is the easiest way to mimic their life in the wild.
-Fresh greens, veggies, and fruits make up only 25 percent of their diet.
+Feeding cockatiels various fruits is crucial for their health.
+Fresh greens, veggies, and fruits make up around 25 percent of their diet.
 Serve fruits in small amounts only after they are properly washed and chopped into small pieces.
-Leave behind zero traces of chemicals or pesticides.
 Here are some of the most common fruits that people feed cockatiels:

 Are Blueberry Seeds Safe for Cockatiels?

 Blueberries are entirely safe for cockatiels to eat.
-You have good instincts if you were concerned about fruit seeds because there are some fruits that are safe for cockatiels, but the pits themselves are not.
-Do not ever feed your cockatiels pits or seeds from plums, nectarines, apricots, pears, apples, etc. The pits of these fruits contain a toxic cyanide compound.
-Even the smallest amount could give your pet cockatiel some serious health issues.
+You have good instincts if you are concerned about fruit seeds because there are some fruits that are safe for cockatiels, but the pits themselves are not.
+Examples of such fruits include apricots and peaches.
+When in doubt, you shouldn’t risk feeding your pet bird the pits of fruits.

-Thankfully, blueberries do not contain any toxic substances, and the seeds from grapes, raspberries, pomegranates, and squash are all safe.
+Thankfully, blueberries do not contain any toxic substances, and in addition, seeds from grapes, raspberries, pomegranates, and squash are all safe.